fbpx

 Our group shows have included works by Harold Ancart,

-Jef Geys, Dan Graham, Bodys Isek Kingelez, Otobong Nkanga, among others.
+Jef Geys, Dan Graham, Bodys Isek Kingelez, Otobong Nkanga, Kelly Richardson, Rick Silva, Nicolas Sassoon,

 Rectangle first iteration incorporated a billboard (rectangle) above an exhibition space, offering artists the possibility of engaging audiences both within the gallery setting and across the broader public realm of the street.
 Located in the Saint-Gilles neighborhood of Brussels, Rectangle’s use of a small, one story factory building within a mixed-use neighborhood that showed signs of class “transitioning” presented a site of tension between the presence and growth of culture within “affordable” neighborhoods and the everyday experience of the local population.